SOS: LIFELINE FOR CAREGIVERS!

-One in four Canadians care for loved ones who are ill or disabled -- according to Statscan there were 8 million informal caregivers in 2012.
+One in four Canadians cares for loved ones who are ill or disabled -- according to Statscan, in 2012 there were 8 million informal or unpaid caregivers.

 They are the parents of young children, mature children of aging parents, elderly parents of mature children, life-long partners or friends.
 These caregivers are unseen and unsung, often giving themselves 24/7 and to the end.

 Yet supports for them are inconsistent across Canada and frequently inadequate.
 Indeed, since organizations serving needy individuals may overlook their family caregivers, they often leave them to fend for themselves.

 That's why we are asking the Hon.
 Jean-Yves Duclos to throw caregivers a lifeline.
 We call for federal legislation and programs to support caregivers across Canada.
 As Minister of Families, Children and Social Development, he can ease their emotional, physical, and financial loads by making caregiver support a key part of the plan for Canada's future.

 To begin with, Minister Duclos can follow the recommendations of the Canadian Association for Retired Persons (2014).
 These included funding for (1) home care, (2) training and coaching to deal with the medical system, (3) caregiver workplace protection,(4) enhanced tax credits, and (5) insurance for long-term caregiving.